This easy dutch baby pancake is one of the best recipes for a vegetarian breakfast. And best of all, it takes just 25 minutes to make.

 - In a cast-iron skillet, add butter and place in the preheated oven to melt.

-- Meanwhile, add eggs, flour, buttermilk, honey, cinnamon and vanilla in a blender and blend until smooth.
+- Meanwhile, add eggs, flour, buttermilk, honey, cinnamon and vanilla and salt in a blender and blend until smooth.

 - Once the butter melts and the pan is hot, pour the batter in it and return to the oven.